nickpresta/chameleon/example/README.md

 In all four cases, chameleon returned the responses from disk.
 This resulted in a much faster test run, and if our backend service started to throttle us, or we wanted to run these tests from somewhere that couldn't reach httpbin, we still could.

+## Conclusions

+It can be fairly trivial to integrate chameleon into your testing workflow.
+In fact, this example was the most complicated example of running chameleon.
+For simple services, you may not need a custom hasher, in which case the default hasher does the Right Thing™ (as described in the docs).